COVID-19 pandemic in Tennessee: Government response

 On April 30, Shelby County Mayor Lee Harris and Memphis Mayor Jim Strickland announced that the city of Memphis and its surrounding county were ready to "slowly start opening our economy back up and get Memphians working again" on May 4.
 After a meeting of a "diverse group with ideological and political differences", it was determined that Memphis would not be able to reopen with most of the rest of the state.
 Memphis entered Phase 1 of reopening on May 4.

 On May 7, Nashville mayor John Cooper announced that Nashville has a "passing grade" and would begin Phase 1 of reopening on May 11.
 This would bring Nashville into closer alignment with the rest of the state, where some businesses reopened with partial capacity on May 1.

 On May 15, the Governor's Economic Recovery Group announced Phase 2 of reopening.
 In this phase, starting May 22, 89 of Tennessee's 95 counties (excluding the largest cities that determine their own timelines) would allow restaurants and retail to operate at full capacity with social distancing and not allowing groups of more than 10 people.
 Also "large non-contact attractions" such as theaters, amusement parks, water parks, racetracks, museums, and auditoriums would be allowed to reopen with social distancing.
 Knox County mayor Glenn Jacobs announced that Knoxville would follow the state's guidelines.
 Dollywood announced it planned to reopen "soon".

-On July 22, the Oak Ridge City Council, passed a measure to send Governor Lee a resolution to give municipalities the ability to enforce mask mandates, regardless if the county that the municipality is in did not enforce a mandate itself.
+On July 22, the Oak Ridge City Council, passed a measure to send Governor Lee a resolution to give municipalities the ability to enforce maskti mandates, regardless if the county that the municipality is in did not enforce a mandate itself.

 On July 29, with schools reopening across the state, the state health department decided not to collect data on COVID-19 cases in schools, instead leaving the decision of whether to collect and share the data to the individual school districts.

+In 2023, the Tennessee General Assembly enacted House Bill 2, which made permanent several provisions regarding COVID-19.
+This includes prohibiting public entities from requiring proof of COVID-19 vaccination and limiting the authority of local health officials to mask mandates.

+Effective January 1, 2025, the Tennessee Department of Health (TDH) transitioned to a "pan-respiratory" surveillance model.
+Under this new policy, healthcare providers and laboratories are no longer required to report individual COVID-19 cases, except in instances of pediatric deaths (under 18) or suspected outbreaks.